 • Biography

-Marina Kifferstein is a violinist and generative artist based in New York City.
-Equally comfortable in major international venues and DIY spaces, she enjoys a diverse career that encompasses contemporary chamber music, improvisation, composition, classical performance, and more.
+Marina Kifferstein (she/they) is a violinist and generative artist based in New York City.
+Equally comfortable in major international venues and DIY spaces, they enjoy a diverse career that encompasses contemporary chamber music, improvisation, composition, classical performance, and experimental practices.
 She is a founding member of TAK ensemble and The Rhythm Method string quartet, a member of the Lucerne Festival Contemporary Orchestra, and a regular guest with the International Contemporary Ensemble, Wet Ink, and the Talea Ensemble.
-In addition to regularly conducting residencies at universities including Harvard University, Stanford University, and Zürcher Hochschule der Künste, she is on the faculty of the United Nations International School and the Composers Conference.
-She is currently pursuing a doctorate in music at the CUNY Graduate Center.
+As an active touring artist, recent performances have taken them to Asia, Europe, South America, and Canada and across the continental USA.
+In addition to regularly conducting residencies at universities including Harvard, Stanford, the University of Pennsylvania, the University of Huddersfield, and the Hochschule der Künste in Zurich, they are on the faculty of the United Nations International School, Point Counterpoint, The Composer’s Institute at Lake George Music Festival, the Composers Conference, and the Lucerne Festival Academy.
+Marina Kifferstein is currently a doctoral candidate at the CUNY Graduate Center, with a focus on just intonation in 20th-century chamber music for strings.

 • Biography